-- is difficult to understand when he talks or isn’t speaking in full sentences
+- is difficult to understand or isn’t speaking in full sentences

 Behaviour and play

-- shows no interest in letters or trying to write her own name
+- shows no interest in letters or trying to write their own name

 - is very withdrawn, worried or depressed or gets very upset when separating from you